-- (1) "Relative TSR Performance" means the Company TSR less the Bloomberg Shopping Center REIT Index TSR, in each case for the applicable performance period, expressed in basis points. - (2) "Company TSR" means the Company's compounded annual total shareholder return for the applicable performance period calculated in accordance with the total shareholder return calculation methodology used in the BBRESHOP Index (and, for the avoidance of doubt, assuming the reinvestment of all dividends paid). - (3) "BBRESHOP Index TSR" means the compounded annual total shareholder return for the BBRESHOP Index for the applicable performance period (assuming the reinvestment of all dividends). - (4) For purposes of these performance restricted stock awards, there are three "performance periods."
+- (2) "Company TSR" means the Company's compounded annual total shareholder return for the applicable performance period calculated in accordance with the total shareholder return calculation methodology used in the BBRESHOP Index (and, for the avoidance of doubt, assuming the reinvestment of all dividends paid). - (3) "BBRESHOP Index TSR" means the compounded annual total shareholder return for the BBRESHOP Index for the applicable performance period (assuming the reinvestment of all dividends). - (4) For purposes of these performance restricted stock awards, there were three "performance periods."
 By way of example, for the December 2020 awards, the "first performance period" means the period beginning on December 1, 2020 and ending on November 30, 2021.
 The "second performance period" means the period beginning on December 1, 2020 and ending on November 30, 2022.
 The "third performance period" means the period beginning on December 1, 2020 and ending on November 30, 2023. - (5) "TSR Performance Multiplier" means, for each performance period, the performance multiplier determined pursuant to the chart above based on the Company's Relative TSR Performance relative to the BBRESHOP Index for the applicable performance period.

-The Compensation Committee retains the discretion to adjust the TSR Performance Multiplier (either positively or negatively) to address events or circumstances that are extraordinary or unusual in nature or infrequent in occurrence or that otherwise have an unintended effect on the calculation of the TSR Performance Multiplier.
+The Compensation Committee retained the discretion to adjust the TSR Performance Multiplier (either positively or negatively) to address events or circumstances that are extraordinary or unusual in nature or infrequent in occurrence or that otherwise have an unintended effect on the calculation of the TSR Performance Multiplier.

-In addition, as noted in the table above, in the event our relative TSR performance is less than the threshold level of performance, up to 50% of the "target" number of shares may vest based on our Compensation Committee's qualitative assessment of individual and Company performance for the applicable performance period.
-This equity formula does not guarantee any minimum vesting levels, as the assessment, including the qualitative component, is entirely based on individual and Company performance.
-In such regard, our Compensation Committee can award less than 50% of target if warranted due to underperformance.
+In addition, as noted in the table above, in the event our relative TSR performance was less than the threshold level of performance, up to 50% of the "target" number of shares may vest based on our Compensation Committee's qualitative assessment of individual and Company performance for the applicable performance period.
+This equity formula did not guarantee any minimum vesting levels, as the assessment, including the qualitative component, was entirely based on individual and Company performance.
+In such regard, our Compensation Committee could have awarded less than 50% of target if warranted due to underperformance.

-In December 2022, after review of our relative TSR performance compared to the BBRESHOP Index TSR for the two-year and three-year performance periods ending November 30, 2022 under the restricted stock awards granted in 2019 and 2020, and after review of our significant achievements during 2022 as described below, our Compensation Committee applied its authority to provide for 50% vesting at target levels of such awards for the performance period under each such award ending on November 30, 2022.
+In December 2023, after review of our relative TSR performance compared to the BBRESHOP Index TSR for the three-year performance period ending November 30, 2023 under the restricted stock awards granted in 2020, and after review of our significant achievements during 2023 as described below, our Compensation Committee applied its authority to provide for 50% vesting at target levels of such awards for the performance period under each such award ending on November 30, 2023.